 Iranian women’s participation and decision-making in public life – Report to CSW65

-This subject would be assessed in Iran under the rule of current regime, knowing that the ruling religious fascism in Iran, since its inception, was founded on misogyny, marginalizing women, and turning Iranian women into second-class citizens.
+This subject would be assessed in Iran under the rule of the current regime, knowing that the ruling religious fascism in Iran, since its inception, was founded on misogyny, marginalizing women, and turning Iranian women into second-class citizens.

-In the past 40 years, the Iranian regime, in law and in practice, has imposed an extreme suppression on Iranian women.
+In the past 40 years, the Iranian regime, in law and in practice, has imposed extreme suppression on Iranian women.

 In January 2021, according to Transparency International report, in regards to widespread corruption, Iran was ranked 146th out of 180 countries in the world.
 The widespread corruption leads to more poverty, and in this case due to discriminating rules and policies women are again its first victims.

-The annual report on gender gap of the World Economic Forum ranked Iran 148th out of 153 countries in the world.
+The annual report on the gender gap of the World Economic Forum ranked Iran 148th out of 153 countries in the world.
 According to this report Congo, Syria, Pakistan, Iraq, and Yemen are the only countries that have a deeper gender gap than Iran.